cowlicks/hyper-rss/README.md

 ### Different builds

 We should be able to split this into two builds, Writer-reader and reader.
-Where reader is smaller because it does not need the stuff to pull parse wriet the hrss
+Where reader is smaller because it does not need the stuff to pull parse write the hrss

 ## Entry Points